truffle-box/infura-nft-sdk-box/README.md

-# Web3 Unleashed 🐰 🐶 🐱 🐭 🐹
+# NFT API

-A boilerplate for the petaverse!
+NFT all the things!

 ## Setup